Up to Main Index Up to Annexed Works

 gpu_mem=16

-A reboot will be required for the change to take effect.
-Once rebooted, as
+file.
+A reboot is required for the change to take effect.
+After rebooting,

-many background services as possible should be stopped to free up additional
+Once rebooted, as many background services as possible should be stopped to

+highly recommended.
 This will free up more memory for the build.
-The more free memory the quicker
+The more free

 A small swap space will be provided by a memory backed zram device that